-You want your swimming pool or hot tub water to stay crystal-clear and clean.
+You want your swimming pool or hot tub water to stay crystal clear and clean.
 And chlorine is the essential additive used by most pool and tub owners to keep it that way.
-Yet chlorine can be tricky to work with, so understanding the differences between free chlorine and total chlorine is crucial to keep your water clean and you and your family safe.
+Yet chlorine can be tricky to work with, so understanding the differences between free chlorine vs. total chlorine, for example, is crucial to keep your water clean and you and your family safe.

 Chlorine in pool and spa water takes care of a host of problems.
 It kills pathogens such as algae and mold spores, as well as some parasites and bacteria.
-It can also take care of swimmers' byproducts such as blood, urine, sweat, plus oxidizing and neutralizing soaps, oils, and deodorants.
+It can also take care of swimmers' byproducts such as blood, urine, and sweat, plus oxidizing and neutralizing soaps, oils, and deodorants.
+There are three types of chlorine worth understanding:

 What Is Free Chlorine?